WP Simple Pay Blog

 Stripe Tutorials, Tips, and Resources for WordPress to Accept Payments

-How to Allow Users to Choose a Payment Method in WordPress
+How to Allow Customers to Choose Their Preferred Payment Method on Your WordPress Site

 Last updated on

-In this article, we’ll show you how to allow users to choose a payment method in WordPress.
+In this article, we’ll show you how to easily allow customers to choose a payment method in WordPress.

 Offering Multiple Payment Methods in WordPress

-Using a WordPress Stripe plugin like WP Simple Pay is the best way to accept payments from multiple payment methods.
+Using a Stripe payments plugin like WP Simple Pay is the best way to offer multiple payment method options on one payment form and allow customers to choose their preferred one.

 Step 1: Install WP Simple Pay to Offer Multiple Payments

-To offer multiple payment methods and allow users to select one, you’ll first need to install and activate the WP Simple Pay plugin on your site.
-You can head over to the pricing page, choose a plan, and then download the plugin on your computer.
-Once done, you can upload it to your WordPress site for installing it.
+To offer multiple payment methods and allow customers to select one, you’ll first need to install and activate WP Simple Pay on your site.
+To do so, go to the pricing page, choose a plan, and download the plugin on your computer.

 For more details, see this step-by-step guide on how to install WP Simple Pay.

-After activating the plugin, you’ll be directed to the setup wizard for connecting your site with Stripe.
-To proceed, click Let’s Get Started.
+After activating the plugin, you’ll be directed to the setup wizard to connect your site with Stripe.
+Go ahead and click on Let’s Get Started.

 setup complete

-Upon clicking the Create a Payment Form button, you’ll be prompted to select from the built-in form templates.
+Upon clicking the Create a Payment Form button, you’ll be prompted to select from several pre-built form templates.

-Let’s make it simple and choose Payment Form.
+Let’s make it simple by choosing the basic Payment Form.

 Note: If you want to create a payment form in the future, all you need to do is to navigate to WP Simple Pay » Add New and then choose a payment form template as shown in this step.

-Once your preferred template is chosen, you’ll be asked to configure the form.
-In the General settings, you can tweak the title, description, and a few other elements of your form.
+Once you choose your preferred template, you’ll be asked to configure the form.
+In the General tab, you can tweak the title, description, and a few other elements of your form.

-Now let’s choose the Payment option on the left to configure payment settings.
-From this page, you can add new prices, change the currency, amount, and select between one time or subscription payments.
-On this same page, you can also enable multiple payment methods that you want to offer with this form.
+Next, let’s choose the Payment tab on the left to configure payment settings.
+From this page, you can add new prices, change the currency and amount, and select between one-time or subscription payments.

 Step 4: Publish Your Form on Your Site

 To embed the form, go to the post or page where you want to publish it.
 Then click on the + icon to add the WP Simple Pay block.
-Then choose a form you just created.
-And then, click Publish or Update.
+Choose the form you just created and click Publish or Update.

 That’s it!
-We hope this article helped you learn how to allow users to choose a payment method in WordPress.
+We hope this article helped you learn how to allow your customers to choose a payment method in WordPress.

 If you liked this article, you might also want to check out how to offer Buy Now, Pay Later payment plans in WordPress.